-Applications for South West Music School are currently closed.
+Applications for South West Music School are open for clearing

 We open applications on an annual basis around February time, with a deadline in May.
 Applicants apply for a place with SWMS for one academic year.
 Our academic years run from September – August.
 Once they have been with us for one year, students may stay with South West Music School up to the age of 18 yrs (and up to 20 yrs in some cases).
 This is dependent on them having met the expectations of the school.

 The application process is simple and consists of completing an application form and submitting alongside two recent contrasting recordings of you playing/singing, a musical reference, an equal opportunities form and a passport sized photo of yourself.

 Once we have assessed all applications, we select people to attend audition.
 We host four audition dates, aiming to cater to both the most southern and northern points of the region, but please note that travel will be required in most cases.
 If you are invited to audition we will send out plenty of information in advance so you know what to expect and what to prepare.
 Please don’t panic – SWMS auditions are relaxed and friendly!

 We ask that all current students fill out a short “top-up” application to stay with South West Music School each year.
 Similarly, all current students except for those on the Core and Composer programmes are expected to audition annually.